Skip to content

 How to get it:

-1. Visit the subscription management page: https://zenmux.ai/platform/subscription
+1. Go to the subscription management page: https://zenmux.ai/platform/subscription

-2. Choose a plan (Pro $20/mo, Max $100/mo, Ultra $200/mo)
+2. Choose a plan that fits (Pro $20/mo, Max $100/mo, Ultra $200/mo)

 3. After subscribing, create a subscription API Key on the page